sundeepgupta/salescase/README.md

 salescase
 =========

 iPad sales and order entry app for wholesalers, distributors and manufacturers that can sync with a web server.
-Currently, this is setup to use my own webserver, so any syncing will not work without setting up a web app.
+Currently, this is syncing with a demo Quickbooks data account via the SalesCase web server via the [Intuit Partner Platform](https://developer.intuit.com/).

-Opening and running the project will allow you to play around and sync with demo data.
+For more information and screens, visit (http://www.enhancetrade.com/ipad-sales-order-entry/).

 Sundeep Gupta
 @sguptaet